Patterns we help sort

 These are the kinds of patterns patients usually need help sorting.

-They are not just labels.
-They are the real-world symptom stories Allerim helps organize into something more usable.
+These are not diagnosis buckets.
+They are the symptom stories Allerim helps organize so you can choose a clearer starting route.

 Food Reactions